 Federal Hill House runs several programs for seniors including daily meals, via Meals on Wheels, health, wellness, and recreational activities and volunteer opportunities throughout the community.

 Federal Hill House also offers several opportunities to volunteer within the community, including two Senior CorpsPrograms for seniors ages 55 and above.
-Our Foster Grandparent (FGP) Program is an income-eligible program where seniors, 55+ years old, volunteer at local community centers, day cares, schools, and other designated sites to assist those in need.
-Activities include meal preparation, tutoring students, and helping other seniors.
-FGP participants receive a stipend for their timeand have the chance to attend free, informational lunches and other activities that provide resources and recognize them for their service.
-For more information about the Foster Grandparent Program, please contact Yaradenise Lorenzo at 401-421-1095.
+Our Foster Grandparent (FGP) Program provides opportunities for seniors to volunteer at local community centers, day cares, schools, and other designated sites to assist children in need.
+Income-eligible FGP participants receive a stipend for their timeand have the chance to attend free, informational lunches and other activities that provide resources and recognize them for their service.
+For more information about the Foster Grandparent Program, please contact Yaradenise Lorenzo at (401) 421-1095.

 Finally, Federal Hill House offers evidence-based health and wellness workshops through its Living Well Rhode Island program.
-Free workshops include Chronic Disease Self Management and A Matter of Balance (fall prevention) and Tai Chi Quan for those who are seeking to better maintain and stay informed about theirhealth, as well as be their own best advocates with medical professionals and their caregivers.
+Free workshops include Chronic Disease Self Management, Chronic Pain Self Management, a Matter of Balance (fall prevention) and Tai Chi Quan for those who are seeking to better maintain and stay informed about theirhealth, as well as be their own best advocates with medical professionals and their caregivers.
 The workshops are given through a peer-to-peer model, so participants learn from those managing the same health concerns.
 Visit Own Your Health RI for more information.
 If you are interesting in coaching a workshop or would like to enroll in the program, please contact Allison Mahoney at 401-421-1095.